 Still, there’s more work to be done.
 As we look to technology to transform healthcare, we must continue to balance the need to protect patient privacy.
-This balance will be critical in 2021 as policymakers are expected to look at consumer data and consider new regulations to give consumers more control over the data that technology companies compile.
+This balance will be critical this year as policymakers continue to look at consumer data and consider new regulations to give consumers more control over the data that technology companies compile.

 Despite all of the attention on consumer data privacy and security, we know that patients feel largely confident about the security of their healthcare data.
 According to the Office of the National Coordinator of Health Care Technology, the vast majority of Americans feel comfortable with the security of their healthcare data, even when it’s exchanged electronically, and fully one-third of Americans track healthcare charges and costs online.